CaptainBlain/CaptainBlain/README.md

 ### Hi there 👋
+- 💻 I've been a mobile developer for 8 years, using mostly Swift & Kotlin.
-- 🔭 I'm currently working on a mobile architecture and design pattern series
+- 🔭 I'm currently working on a mobile architecture and design pattern series.
-- 📙 I'm learning all about SwiftUI
+- 📙 I'm learning all about SwiftUI.
-- 🏴‍☠️ In my spare time I;m building a pirate game in Unity
+- 🏴‍☠️ In my spare time I'm building a pirate game in Unity.

 <!--